Shailendrarai855/delta-demo/README.md

 # delta-demo
-This is a demp for git and github class.
+This is a demp for git and github class..